The Secrets of Generating Art Ideas

 biography of author

 All rights reserved.
-This page © Marvin Bartel, Emeritus Professor of Art, Goshen College.
+This page © Marvin Bartel, Emeritus Professor of Art, Adjunct in Art Education, Goshen College.
 Teachers many make a single copy for their personal use so long as this copyright notice is included.
 Scholarly quotations are permitted with proper attribution.

 For permission to make copies or handouts, contact the author